 It is important that you keep your Estate Planning up-to-date as your circumstances change and that you are confident that nothing has been overlooked.
 To help you better undertand the issues relevant to Advanced Estate Planning, in 2016 we released “Advanced Estate Planning – Simple Legal Solutions“.
 This Guide deals with the following common Estate Planning […]

-Anna is a Senior Associate Solicitor with Roberts Legal.
+Anna is a Director of Roberts Legal and accredited Family Dispute Resolution Practitioner.
 She has been with the firm since its first year of operation.
-She has over 10 years’ experience as a Solicitor in the areas of Family Law, Property Law, Deceased Estates, Estate Planning and Contested Wills claims.
+She has over 12 years’ experience as a Solicitor in the areas of Family Law, Property Law, Deceased Estates, Estate Planning and Contested Wills claims.

 Her practice is focused on advising and assisting clients to identify and resolve issues and disputes in relation to relationship breakdown, end of life and guardianship issues and contested wills claims.
 She expertly assists her clients to resolve sensitive and emotional family issues with efficiency and composure.